garcia-nacho/garcia-nacho.github.io/_posts/Deciphering FrozenLake Environment.md

   SpaceTree$Length[i]<-mean(dfGod2$StepMax[dfGod2$Position==SpaceTree$Position[i] &
                                                dfGod2$Action==SpaceTree$Action[i]&
                                                dfGod2$RewardEp==1])
 }</code></pre>

-Now that *tree/library* of actions-fails-rewards is ready it is possible to use it as the engine to create different policies:
+Now that *tree/library* of actions-fails-rewards is ready it is possible to use it as the engine to create different policies:{: style="text-align: justify"}

 ***The Reward based policy:***
 <pre><code>#Action driven by Reward